ModHussain/CZone/Readme.md

-<p>Chatroom is a basic chat application in php.
+<p>CZone is a basic chat application in php.
 </p>